bdastur/notes/aws/readme.md

 ### Dead Letter Queues:
-* A queue that other queus can target to send messages that for some reason could not be successfully processed.
+* A queue that other queues can target to send messages that for some reason could not be successfully processed.
 * Ability to sideline and isolate unsuccessfully processed messages.